 Granted, no brand launches its product without proper budgeting.
 Still, miscalculation happens.

-Some start with limited budget banking on sales inflow to finance their next milestone.
+Some start with limited budgets banking on sales inflows to finance their next milestone.
 Many find delays in acquiring the funds.
-Multiple authorities within the company also slow down the approval process.
+Multiple authorities within the company also slowed down the approval process.
 Really, the cash flow problem could stem from anything.
 It’s one reason 29% of companies fail.